 Free UX Design Short Course | CareerFoundry

-While CareerFoundry offers a paid bootcamp for UX design, the school also provides free short courses anyone can take before they attend the bootcamp to learn more about UX, user interface (UI), and web development.
-This foundational course teaches you how to investigate, create prototypes, understand the visual elements of design, develop websites, and create user-centric designs.
+Along with the $7,110 CareerFoundry UX bootcamp, the school also provides free short courses anyone can take to learn more about UX, user interface, and web development.
+This free UX design course teaches you how to investigate, create prototypes, understand the visual elements of design, develop websites, and create user-centric designs.

 Intro to UX Design | Digital Crafts

-Learn the fundamentals of design thinking, interaction design, and cutting-edge design software to begin your journey into the world of UX/UI design.
-This free Intro to UX Design course will teach you how to conduct a usability study and redesign your first website.
-You’ll also build your design intuition through various engaging activities during this phase.
+You can enroll in this UX design course for free and learn the fundamentals of design thinking, interaction design, and cutting-edge design software to begin your journey into the world of UX/UI design.
+This course will teach you how to conduct a usability study and redesign your first website.
+You’ll also build your design intuition through various engaging activities.

 Free Intro to Product Design | Flatiron School

 This is an introduction to Flatiron School’s product design bootcamp.
-This short intro will teach you fundamentals such as product design, user testing, how to get feedback, and product design research.
+This short free UX design course will teach you fundamentals such as product design, user testing, how to get feedback, and product design research.
 If you’re just starting out as a UX or product designer, it’s the perfect place to begin.

 Intro to UX Design Free Online | General Assembly

-The goal of this General Assembly free online workshop is to get you prepared for the UX Design Immersive bootcamp and get a solid grounding in UX design without having to shoulder the General Assembly cost.
+The goal of this free online workshop is to get you prepared for the General Assembly UX bootcamp and to give students a solid grounding in UX design.
 This online workshop introduces new UX designers to design leadership and the decision-making process.
 Classes in topics like prototyping, wireframing, usability testing, and user research are available during the bootcamp.

 Free UX Design | Springboard

-If you’re looking for a free UX design bootcamp with a comprehensive syllabus, you should check out this bootcamp by Springboard.
-You will learn cognitive psychology, portfolio development, project management, user research, user personas, the UX design process, and how to conduct user interviews in this UX design curriculum.
+If you’re looking for free UX design training with a comprehensive syllabus, you should check out Springboard’s UX bootcamp.
+You will learn cognitive psychology, visual design theory, portfolio development, project management, user research, user personas, the UX design process, and how to conduct user interviews in this UX design curriculum.